Firestorm-01/echo_protocol/README.md

 # Echo Protocol — Dead Man's Switch System
+⚠️Entire project needs to be tested before usage.This is a version 1.
 A comprehensive, self-hosted dead man's switch with **10 independent trigger mechanisms** and **M-of-N consensus logic** to prevent false positives.

 ## How It Works